North Carolina Arboretum: Bonsai collection

 The arboretum's bonsai collection was established in 1992 with the donation of a large number of plants and containers from Mr. and Mrs. George Staples.
-Today the collection includes approximately 100 display specimens, with more than 100 additional settings in various stages of development.
-Specimens include traditional Asian trees such as Japanese maple and Chinese elm; tropical plants such as willow leaf fig; and American species such as bald cypress and limber pine.
+Curated by Arthur Joura, the collection includes approximately 100 display specimens, including traditional Asian trees such as Japanese maple and Chinese elm; tropical plants such as willow leaf fig; and American species such as bald cypress and limber pine.
+The collection draws upon traditional roots of bonsai as well as features of a contemporary, Appalachian garden.